-In 1983 Iron Maiden released their fourth album Piece of Mind, followed by the magnificent World Piece Tour, a tour that saw the band headline in the US for the first time.
-Here you can view the band in all their glory filmed at the Nassau Veterans Coliseum, Long Island, New York, 1983.
+In 1983 Iron Maiden released their fourth album Piece of Mind, followed by the magnificent World Piece Tour, a tour that saw the band headline in North America for the first time.
+Here is a glorious bootleg video from Uniondale, New York.

-About the show: Filmed at the 16.000 capacity Nassau Veterans Coliseum in Uniondale, New York, August 25th.
-Footage of full shows from the World Piece Tour are fairly rare and the actual quality is not that great, but the vibe and intensity of the performance is absolutely incredible.
+About the show: Filmed at the 16 000 capacity Nassau Veterans Memorial Coliseum in Uniondale, New York on 25 August 1983.
+Footage of full shows from the World Piece Tour are rare and the quality is not that great, but the vibe and intensity of this performance is absolutely incredible.
 This is proof of the power of Maiden’s early classic era.

 Bruce Dickinson is on fire throughout and his in-between song banter is hilarious.
 It also includes Dave Murray‘s very own take on the national anthem, The Star Spangled Banner.
 Stand-out performances include Where Eagles Dare, To Tame a Land and even The Number of the Beast.
 You can absolutely tell that this is a band setting out to conquer.

 Where Eagles Dare